Posted by: Lucy Dickerson

 2) You’re the only one who can motivate yourself

-Despite all of the rah rah motivational speeches, the books on self improvement or the mentor guiding you through, you will be left with your own thoughts more often that not.
+Despite all of the rah rah motivational speeches, the books on self-improvement or the mentor guiding you through, you will be left with your own thoughts more often than not.
 You are the biggest and most important influencer in your own life, and it’s only you who can motivate yourself in the right, consistent way.

 3) Set yourself big goals and small targets